 MCAN's business model provides focused investing in products and markets where we have extensive expertise and that are not generally accessible to our shareholders, to generate attractive financial returns.
-We employ leverage by issuing term deposits that are sourced through a network of independent financial agents.
+We employ leverage by issuing term deposits.
+We also use our expertise to source our term deposits through a network of independent financial agents, as well as through a direct-to-consumer channel launched in January 2024.